Silencers in Georgia – How To Purchase A Silencer In Georgia

 Types of Silencers and Suppressors

-- Rimfire: Rimfire silencers or suppressors are designed for low pressure, low power cartridges such as the .22 or .17hmr.
+- Rimfire: Rimfire silencer in Georgia or suppressors are designed for low pressure, low power cartridges such as the .22 or .17hmr.
 These types of suppressors are not designed to handle the higher pressures of rifle type ammunition.
 Having been designed to handle lower pressures and lower power it is highly advised not to use these types of silencers on a rifle.
 Because they are designed to handle lower pressures these types of silencers are normally the most affordable and make for a great entry level suppressor.

 - Pistol: Pistol silencers and suppressor are designed to handle the lower pressures of handgun rounds and may even be used with some of the sub-sonic ammunitions that are on the market.